codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/software-and-hardware-requirements.md

 If you experience compatibility issues with companies using older versions of the software, Codat support will advise you to upgrade to a supported version.

-:::Caution QuickBooks Desktop for Mac
+:::caution QuickBooks Desktop for Mac

 Codat does not currently support Intuit QuickBooks for Mac OS.
 Only the QuickBooks Desktop for Windows versions listed above are supported.
 :::